HelpGiveThanks/HGTconfiguration/README.md

 1. Select 'Configure The Bug Genie' option.

      NOTE: If you get a magic quotes error message
-     1. Click on the tab for your cPanel file manager and go to  .../thebuggenie.
+     1. Click on the tab for your cPanel File Manager and go to  .../thebuggenie folder.
      1. Click once on the php.ini.zip to select it.
      1. Click on the 'Extract' button in the cPanel's top menu bar.
      1. Click on the tab for your Bug Genie, and refresh the page.